andregiampaolo/kingschool/README.md

 User: postgres
 password:

-Observation: Is necessary create database manually
+Observation: Is necessary create database manually.
+Currently name of database is `api` and you can customize it in file `./api/config/default.json`.

 # Start Database